taliajs/php2550finalproject/README.md

 ## Files

-- `data`: This folder contains the data used.
-The original data (from the NCBI Isolates Browser) can be found in the folder titled "original_data".
-The data that was used for our analysis is `isolates2.csv` (this is our data after pre-processing).
+-  `isolates.csv`: This is the original data (from the NCBI Isolates Browser)
+- `isolates2.csv`: This is the data that was used for our analysis (the data after pre-processing).

 - `code`: This folder contains the code from the project.
   - `missingdata.R`: Missing data analysis.
 This file contains the code used for our initial exploratory analysis of missing data.